WordPress an ClassicPress help you organizing your posts. This is what makes a post different from a (more or less static) page.

 example.com/blog/author/johndoe which lists all articles written by John Doe

 example.com/blog/category/flowers which lists all articles in the category Flowers

 Tag Archive Pages

 example.com/blog/tag/rose which lists all articles tagged with Rose

 example.com/blog/2023/01/01 which lists all articles written on January 1 in 2023

 example.com/blog/2023/01 which lists all articles written in January 2023

 example.com/blog/2023 which lists all articles written in 2023

 The problem with this automatically generated archive pages is that you can’t turn them off.
-WordPress always generates them.
+WordPress and ClassicPress always generate them.
 Even if you do not want to use these Pages and you nowhere link to them, they still exist and they can be accessed by their automated generated URL.